Contractor Marketing Cost Los Angeles: Managed Website vs. Traditional Advertising

 Spanish-Language SEO: The Overlooked Growth Channel for LA Contractors

-No discussion of contractor marketing cost Los Angeles is complete without addressing the Spanish-language SEO opportunity — because it is simultaneously one of the largest and most underserved marketing channels available to LA contractors.
-Los Angeles County has one of the largest Spanish-speaking populations of any county in the United States, with over 45% of residents speaking Spanish at home according to U.S. Census Bureau data.
-When homeowners who primarily speak Spanish search for contractors, they search in Spanish — and the overwhelming majority of contractor websites in the LA market are English-only.
+No discussion of contractor marketing cost Los Angeles is complete without addressing the Spanish-language SEO opportunity, because it is simultaneously one of the largest and most underserved marketing channels available to LA contractors.
+Per Census and American Community Survey data, roughly 38 percent of Los Angeles County residents age 5 and older, about 3.5 million people, speak Spanish at home, and LA County has by far the largest Spanish-speaking population of any county in the United States.
+When homeowners who primarily speak Spanish search for contractors, they search in Spanish, and the overwhelming majority of contractor websites in the LA market are English-only.

 What Spanish-language search terms do LA homeowners use to find contractors?